 - Dissertation: The fourth semester offers an opportunity for learners to apply their knowledge gained during the programme to a real-world like complex project.
 The learner is expected to demonstrate understanding of vital principles learnt across semesters and their ability to successfully apply these concepts.

 ATTEND ONLINE LECTURES OVER WEEKENDS

 Lectures are conducted live via online classes.
 These lectures can be attended via the internet using a computer from any location.
 These online classrooms offer similar levels of interactivity as regular classrooms at the BITS Pilani campus.

-Classes for students admitted during the period Aug-Sep 2020 will begin in Oct 2020.
+Classes for students admitted during the period Jan-Feb 2021 will begin in Mar 2021.
 The class schedule is announced within 1 week of completion of the admission process.